-Sophie Marsham is a London-based sculptor with 24 years experience who works with stainless steel, copper and reclaimed and recycled metals.
+Sophie Marsham is a London-based sculptor, who has been producing work since 1993.
+Sophie works with stainless steel, copper and reclaimed and recycled metals.
 She trained at the Chelsea School of Art in London as a public artist and therefore much of her work is designed and made for installation in buildings or public spaces.
 She has created many large scale permanent sculptures around the world and has exhibited extensively in the UK and internationally.

 Sophie says: “The sculptures I design always require placement in a particular building, or outdoor public space and the work is very site specific.
 Each job is unique in terms of scale and material.
 It is important to bring art out of the gallery and into the public arena and more art should be available to all.
 I hope that the sculptures become a talking point and that people who spend time viewing the work, feel that the sculpture really is part of the surrounding space and enhances their experience.”